Recording Articles and Music Production Articles

 Making music involves a number of key roles.
 Each role plays a pivotal part in weaving the raw threads of melody and rhythm into a tapestry of auditory art.

-This section of Songstuff largely covers technology and how it is used in the making of music and the presentation of music.
+This area of Songstuff largely covers technology and how it is used in the making of music and the presentation of music.
 This includes the technology aspect of being a Keyboard Player, the roles of Music Producer, Recording Engineer (Sound Engineer, Audio Engineer, Sound Recordist), Tape Operator (Tape Op), Mix Engineer (Mixing Engineer), Mastering Engineer, Music Video Director and Music Video Editor.

 In home recording studios, much, if not all, of these roles tend to be carried out by one, maybe two, people.